Standards of Practice

 For the clinical aromatherapy community to grow as a profession and take its place with more-established complementary care modalities, it has the obligation to identify and establish standards of care and practice.
 Professional standards of practice and reflect the current knowledge base and practice in any given field and imply accountability.
 Standards are dynamic, and subject to evaluation and subsequent change through time as practice norms evolve.

 The following Aromatherapy Standards of Practice are stated to identify the scope of care and reflect professional norms that are inherent in the practice of clinical aromatherapy.
-This is in contrast to the use of essential oils by individuals for home and family use or as a hobby.
+This contrasts with the use of essential oils by individuals for home and family use or as a hobby.

 Standard I: Theory and Practice